Initialization effects of nucleon profile on the $\pi$ yields in heavy-ion collisions at medium energies: The IBUU transport model

-The present results have been obtained using the IBUU04 program\cite{BUUguide,SHF20194,BUUeos,BUUpieos,BUUeos2,BUUsrc,BUUpi}, using as inputs the nucleon densities calculated with SHF and SM, respectively.
-Pion yields are then determined from the Monte Carlo process described above and coded in the IBUU04 program.
+The case of other baryons and mesons are similar and we won't go into further detail.
+The present results have been obtained using the IBUU04 program\cite{BUUguide,SHF20194,BUUeos,BUUpieos,BUUeos2,BUUsrc,BUUpi}, using as inputs the nucleon densities calculated with SHF and SM, respectively. $\pi$ yields are then determined from the Monte Carlo process described above and coded in the IBUU04 program.